wngocthuytrang/Blockchain-Supplychain-Tracking/README.md

 ## Contents

-###1.
-Problems in traditional supply chains
+***1. Problems in traditional supply chains***

-Counterfeit goods penetrate the market easily.
+"• Counterfeit goods penetrate the market easily.

-Manual, outdated inspection process.
+• Manual, outdated inspection process.

-Lack of clear ownership verification tools.
+• Lack of clear ownership verification tools.

-Data is fragmented among many intermediaries.
+• Data is fragmented among many intermediaries."

-###2.
-Blockchain solution principles
+***2. Blockchain solution principles***

 Each product is associated with a unique ID.